marleen101/Introduction-to-digital-humanities-and-social-analytics_group3/Project Proposal.md

 5. Extra ideas
 - Media coverage
 - Civil wars
 - Define the dataset, access to more data to see the categorization and definition.
 Suggestion for future data documentation.
+- Check on other maritime piracy research to see what factors they focus on